-As of March 31, 2013, there was \$2.5 million of total unrecognized compensation cost related to nonvested restricted stock units.
-That cost is expected to be recognized over a weighted average period of 2.7 years.
+As of March 31, 2014, there was \$8.6 million of total unrecognized compensation cost related to nonvested restricted stock units.
+That cost is expected to be recognized over a weighted average period of 2.6 years.

-Employees Stock Purchase Plan - In July 2001, the Company adopted a ten-year Employee Stock Purchase Plan ("Purchase Plan") under which eligible employees can contribute up to 10% of their compensation, as defined in the Purchase Plan, towards the purchase of shares of PDF common stock at a price of 85% of the lower of the fair market value at the beginning of the offering period or the end of the purchase period.
-The Purchase Plan consists of twenty-fourmonth offering periods with four six-month purchase periods in each offering period.
+Employee Stock Purchase Plan - In July 2001, the Company adopted a ten-year Employee Stock Purchase Plan (as amended, "Purchase Plan") under which eligible employees can contribute up to 10% of their compensation, as defined in the Purchase Plan, towards the purchase of shares of PDF common stock at a price of 85% of the lower of the fair market value at the beginning of the offering period or the end of the purchase period.
+The Purchase Plan consists of twenty-four-month offering periods with four six-month purchase periods in each offering period.
 Under the Purchase Plan, on January 1 of each year, starting with 2002, the number of shares reserved for issuance will automatically increase by the lesser of (1) 675,000 shares, (2) 2% of the Company's outstanding common stock on the last day of the immediately preceding year, or (3) the number of shares determined by the board of directors.
 At the annual meeting of stockholders on May 18, 2010, the Company's stockholders approved an amendment to the Purchase Plan to extend it through May 17, 2020.
-During the three months ended March 31, 2013 and 2012, a total of 104,000 and 97,000 shares, respectively, were issued at a weighted-average purchase price of \$5.24 and \$4.81 per share, respectively, under the Purchase Plan.
-For the three months ended March 31, 2013 and 2012, the Purchase Plan compensation expense was \$0.2 million and \$0.1 million, respectively.
-As of March 31, 2013, there was \$0.8 million of unrecognized compensation cost related to the Purchase Plan.
-That cost is expected to be recognized over a weighted average period of 1.7 years.
-As of March 31, 2013, 1.3 million shares were available for future issuance under the Purchase Plan.
+During the three months ended March 31, 2014 and 2013, a total of 52,000 and 104,000 shares, respectively, were issued at a weighted-average purchase price of \$12.10 and \$5.24 per share, respectively, under the Purchase Plan.
+For both the three-month periods ended March 31, 2014 and 2013, the Purchase Plan compensation expense was \$0.2 million.
+As of March 31, 2014, there was \$0.7 million of unrecognized compensation cost related to the Purchase Plan.
+That cost is expected to be recognized over a weighted average period of 1.2 years.
+As of March 31, 2014, 1.2 million shares were available for future issuance under the Purchase Plan.

-Stock Repurchase Program - On October 29, 2007, the Board of Directors adopted a program to repurchase up to \$10.0 million of the Company's common stock on the open market.
-The initial program was for three years, but on October 19, 2010, the Board of Directors authorized an extension of, and an increase in, the program and the aggregate amount available to repurchase between October 19, 2010 and October 29, 2012 was reset to \$10.0 million of the Company's common stock, meaning a total of \$19.3 million was available.
-The program expired on October 29, 2012, as of which date, 3.8 million shares had been repurchased at the average price of \$4.53 per share and a total purchase price of \$17.0 million.
-On November 8, 2012, the Board of Directors adopted a new program to repurchase up to \$20.0 million of the Company's common stock on the open market over the next two years.
-As of March 31, 2013, 36,100 shares had been repurchased at the average price of \$13.23 per share under this new program, a total purchase of \$0.5 million, and \$19.5 million remained available for future repurchases.
+Stock Repurchase Program - On November 8, 2012, the Board of Directors adopted a program to repurchase up to \$20.0 million of the Company's common stock on the open market over the next two years.
+As of March 31, 2014, 206,200 shares had been repurchased at the average price of \$17.50 per share under this new program, at a total purchase of \$3.6 million, and \$16.4 million remained available for future repurchases.